 Our programmes are designed to give input at each year level and community group.
 They are graduated and look to support and enhance previous year’s learning.
 Connection with students on an ongoing basis increases our ability to impact and reinforce a message that will stay with them beyond their school years.
 To read more about these programmes please click here.

-We also run a couple of other programmes - please click on the hyperlinks to learn more about them:
+We also run other programmes supporting young people with specific needs - please click on the hyperlinks to learn more about them:

 Oho Ake and Supporting Young People with a Disability are programmes that can be provided within school hours, where as Fusion and Shift are wider programmes run outside school time.